 Roles on external bodies

-- Board of the National Institute of Academic Anaesthesia
+- Board member, National Institute of Academic Anaesthesia

-- Deputy Lead for the National Institute for Health Research Clinical Research Network Specialty Group for Anaesthesia, Perioperative Medicine and Pain Management
+- Deputy Lead, National Institute for Health Research Clinical Research Network Specialty Group for Anaesthesia, Perioperative Medicine and Pain Management

 Grants & contracts